Erdogan urges Europe to revive Turkish EU membership talks in exchange for Swedish NATO accession

 “Come and open the way for Turkey’s membership in the European Union.
 When you pave the way for Turkey, we’ll pave the way for Sweden as we did for Finland,” he added.

-Earlier, Erdogan's office said he told U.S. President Joe Biden during a telephone call Sunday that Turkey wanted a “clear and strong” message of support for Turkey’s EU ambitions from the NATO leaders meeting in Vilnius.
-The White House readout of the Biden-Erdogan call did not mention the issue of Turkish membership in the EU.
+Earlier, Erdogan's office said he told U.S. President Joe Biden during a telephone call Sunday that Turkey wanted a “clear and strong” message of support for Turkey’s EU ambitions from the NATO leaders.
+The White House readout of the Biden-Erdogan call did not mention the issue of Turkish EU membership.

-Erdogan and Swedish Prime Minister Ulf Kristersson met later Monday as they arrived in Vilnius, where NATO leaders are to meet over the next two days to discuss a host of issues including NATO's future relations with Ukraine.
+Erdogan and Swedish Prime Minister Ulf Kristersson met later Monday after they arrived in Vilnius, where NATO leaders will meet over the next two days to discuss a host of issues including NATO's future relations with Ukraine.
+Ukrainian President Volodymyr Zelenskky will join them in person on Wednesday.

+Erdogan was also due to meet EU Council President Charles Michel late Monday.

 Asked about Erdogan's comments, NATO Secretary-General Jens Stoltenberg said he supports Turkey's ambition to join the EU but noted that it wasn't among the conditions listed in an agreement that Sweden, Finland and Turkey signed at last year's NATO summit in Madrid.

-Stoltenberg reiterated that Sweden had met those conditions and said he thinks it is “still possible to have a positive decision” on the country's pending membership during this week's summit in Lithuania.
+Stoltenberg reiterated that Sweden had met those conditions and said he thinks it is “still possible to have a positive decision” on the country's pending membership during this summit.

 EU Commission spokesperson Dana Spinant said that “you cannot link the two processes in regards to Turkey.”